Nderitu-Dennis/cema-health-system/README.md

 # Conclusion
 This solution successfully enables doctors to create health programs, register and enroll clients, search for clients, view their profiles, and expose client profiles via an API.

+# UPDATE- After all this work, unfortunately i got rejected.